chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- Sisu spins around and checks her bum, thinking she hasn't shifted back properly, "*Ashka*!
 Wait… no tail.
 Just a normal-shaped human *punggung*."
 - Boun: "Please, I can't serve you if you're not Tail."
 	- Sisu: "We have gifts!
 Raya, you said you have lemongrass?"
-	- Boun hops over, changed, "Lemongrass?!
+	- Boun brightens, hops over, "Lemongrass?!
 No way!
 I thought they were extinct!"
 - Namaari's Serlot starts racing down the boardwalk towards them
 	- Raya shoves a fistful of herbs into Boun's hands.
 "Drive!"
 - Boun stashes the lemongrass in a basket and hops into the driver's seat, and launches the boat full-throttle